pytorch/torchtune/torchtune/data/img_gen_data.rfc.md

 1. Load the JSON/CSV/TSV/Parquet/LMDB/etc. file containing the image paths/urls and captions
 2. For each pair:
    - load/download the image
-   - resize the image and optionally randomly augment it (horizontal flip, etc.)
+   - resize the image and optionally randomly augment it (horizontal flip, etc.) and normalize it
    - optionally randomly augment the caption (rearrange caption parts, etc.)
    - tokenize the caption using the model's tokenizer
 3. collate into a batch